a-ziz-7/Heap-Sort-VIsualization/README.md

 ## About

-Heap-Sort-Visualization project is a way to see the operations that happen during the heap sort since the program convers an array into a binary tree like looking string.
+The Heap-Sort-Visualization project is a way to see the operations that happen during the heap sort since the program convers an array into a binary tree-like looking string.
 It allows people to easily understand concepts of the heap sort.

 ## Usage